noi-techpark/infrastructure-v2/docs/components/mqtt-route.md

 ![mqtt-route](../assets/mqtt-route.svg)

-MQTT Route is the Camel Route responsible for reading from the `Perimetral Mosquitto` ingesting the data in the architecture.
+MQTT Route is the Camel Route responsible for reading from the `Gateway Mosquitto` ingesting the data in the architecture.

-Providers will publish to `Perimetral Mosquitto`'s topics where **MQTT Route** is subscribed as consumer.
+Providers will publish to `Gateway Mosquitto`'s topics where **MQTT Route** is subscribed as consumer.

 ## Topic